Jean Richardson, Brolly Ball

 The juror will evaluate image work samples, artist statement, artistic accomplishments, creative contributions, and dedication to the field of visual arts via your CV/Resume.
 Four fellowship awardees will be selected by the juror and notified by UA&M staff via email.
 Fellows will be announced publicly in mid-April.

-Artists notified of results via email - 2022 dates TBA
+Artists notified of results via email - End of April 2022

 How To Apply